-Due to the guidance of my in-laws I had a survey completed on a house in Paddock Wood in advance of retaining solicitors.
-I have been informed that there is a flying freehold aspect to the property.
-Our surveyor advised that some lenders may refuse to grant a mortgage on such a property.
+Due to the input of my in-laws I had a survey completed on a property in Paddock Wood in advance of appointing solicitors.
+I have been informed that there is a flying freehold overhang to the house.
+The surveyor has said that some banks may not give a loan on this type of premises.

 It depends who your proposed lender is.
-Santander has different requirements from Nationwide.
-Should you wish to telephone us we can check via the relevant lender.
+Bank of Scotland has different requirements from Halifax.
+Should you wish to telephone us we can check with the relevant mortgage company.
 If you lender is happy to lend one our lawyers can help as they are accustomed to dealing with flying freeholds in Paddock Wood.
-Conveyancing will be smoother if you use a solicitor in Paddock Wood especially if they regularly deal with such properties in Paddock Wood.
+Conveyancing may be slightly more expensive based on your lender's requirements.